seeflanigan/pairrit/README.md

 Jonmichael Chambers, Alexander Deschamps, and Cory Flanigan--the original contributors--regarding how to create visibility into the work being done by self-organizing teams.

+## Thanks

+Special thanks to these kind folks, and everyone who contributes time and feedback in testing, pairing, discussing, and inspiring!

+(In Alphabetical Order):

+* Aaron Dayalan
+* Amit Karunakaran
+* Ivy Reyes
+* Jeffrey Snell
+* Joel Helbling
+* Josh Cheek
+* Justin Searls
+* Michael Ward
+* Michelle Knaub
+* Sergio Prada
+* Thomas Deatherage
+* Todd Kaufman
+* Valerie Burcyznski

+* Everyone in the Test Double crew
+* You, for making it all the way through the README! :hifive: